clutonik/notes/docker/swarm/README.md

 - This is Layer 3 Load balancing done by swarm.
 - Docker Enterprise edition comes with Layer 4 Load balancing available to be used.

+### Stacks

+Although all services can be deployed individually by running ```docker service``` commands but there is another way to deploy or configure interdependent services through stacks.

+- stacks use docker-compose files as inputs.
+- these docker-compose files should be of version 3 or higher.
+- docker-compose files have different sections for build and deploy.
+So, for local development/testing through docker-compose, docker will skip/neglect deploy: section and similarly docker stack deploy command in production will avoid the build section.

 ### Commands

 All commands listed below use ```--detach False``` by default, so these commands